 Preparing for an appointment

-You may start by seeing your primary care physician.
-He or she may refer you to a doctor who specializes in skin conditions (dermatologist).
+You may start by seeing your primary care provider.
+Or you may be referred to a doctor who specializes in skin conditions called a dermatologist.

 Here's some information to help you get ready for your appointment.